 My story is that before being part of a team that planted a church in the city, I had been blessed to be a pastor for over a decade working in fairly organized churches.
 In the last few years I’ve had to go through a serious overhaul in my apprehension of ministry leadership.
-I am now part of a “Leading Community” that is forging a burgeoning network of missional-communities in a very Post-Christian context.
+I am now part of a “Leading Community” that is forging a network of missional-communities in a very Post-Christian city.

 The Anabaptist Influence